Learn how to add drawer liners to furniture makeovers.

 They can disguise wear and tear or more commonly graffiti from kids.
 I work with a lot of older pieces, so this is a nice way to make the drawers as pretty as the outside.

 Drawer liners also provide a softer surface for delicate clothing.

 Yes!
 Just keep in mind that wallpaper is much heavier, so use more glue and weigh it down while it’s drying.

 You can also use this method with contact paper.
 Just skip the glue part and slowly roll the paper backing to adhere the paper to the drawer.

 This post contains affiliate links for your shopping convenience.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

 - Take the drawer out and clean it well.
 At a minimum, each drawer gets vacuumed, but they normally get cleaned as well.
 This drawer had leftover paper bits so I removed what I could.

 - Measure the inside of the drawer width and depth.
 Be sure to mark it down.
-You can measure at different points a long the drawer because it is mostly likely not perfect.
+You can measure at different points along the drawer edges because it is most likely not perfect.
 Go with the largest measurement.
 We will refine it in a bit.

 - Roll out your wrapping paper and mark the measurements on the white side.
 I mark it in a few spots.